KasperSiebrandsStudent/onnxruntime-inference-examples/plugin_execution_providers/tensorrt/README.md

 # Plugin TensorRT EP

 This repo contains:
-- the plugin TRT EP implementation
+- The plugin TRT EP implementation
 - How to build plugin TRT EP
 - How to build python wheel for plugin TRT EP